barbarer/py4e-int/_sources/iterations/pogil.rst

-POGIL Activity - Conditionals and Logic
+Group Work - Loops (For, Range, While)
 --------------------------------------------------------

 A loop allows you to execute hte same statements multiple times.
 Python has two